miohtama/obfuscate.js/README.rst

 * There is some heurestics to keep the text similar looking to the orignal text i.e. retaining all whitespaces and punctuation in place

-* Vanilla Javascript
+* It's vanilla Javascript

 * Tested with Firefox, Chrome

 Future enhanchement potential
 -------------------------------

-* Make a logic which keeps text length intact (replaces characters with characters of same width)
+* Make a logic which keeps text length intact (replaces words with the words of same width)

+* Create a bookmarklet out of it.
+Curretly one cannot execute bookmarklet code (bookmark.js) because some sort of access error with Javascript ``window`` object

 Author
 ------